North-Sea-Transition-Authority/offshore-safety-directive/documentation/migration/migration-steps.md

 ## 3. Cleanse the wellbore data

-Prior to cleansing the wellbore data the following two patches need to be run on the Energy Portal database:
+Prior to cleansing the wellbore data the following patches need to be run on the Energy Portal database:

 - `/energyportal/V03_create_wellbore_migration_table.sql`
 - `/energyportal/V04_create_wellbore_cleanse_package.sql`